TPEOficial/dymo-examples/dymo-api/email-validation-example/README.md

   <hr />
 </div>

-# Dymo API for Signup Protection
+# Dymo API for Email Validation

 Below you will find different examples of how to easily apply Dymo API Signup Protection to your projects.